mikblack/GENE360-PopDiv/GENE360-popDiv.md

     ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
     ##  0.1249  0.7066  0.8033  0.7558  0.8438  0.9318

-Here it look like there is more evidence of admixture.
+Here it looks like there is more evidence of admixture.
 Lets try to reproduce the style of the admixture bar plots we saw last week.
 First we need to create a matrix of data where the rows sum to 1 for each individual.

 ``` r
 ## Create a matrix where the rows sum to one per individual (i.e., column):